bertilmuth/being/README.md

 * Mark the constructor with the `@JsonCreator` annotation.

 ## Service implementation
+The service implementation defines the aggregate root class, and creates the aggregate behavior that's resonsible for handling the incoming messages.
 ``` java
 class GreetUserServiceImpl extends AggregateServiceImpl<Greeting> implements GreetUserService{
   @Override